Telles01/Telles01/README.md

 ### Hey guys 👋

-My name is Bernard Telles🏼😎
+My name is Bernard Telles 😎🎮

 I'm a Software Engineer, that has been working as a developer since 2018. 💻